jeussantiago/Your-Next-Book/README.md

     - The more sequences, the better.
 It allows the model to learn sentence syntax better simply because of having more training examples.
     - Less sequences leads to less rentention of grammatical syntax.
 Words which appear less frequently in the corpus such as "calculus" move never be learned by the model.
 It would know 'c' would come after a certain sequence and 's' would come after a different unique sequence.
 But never be able to learn to predict 'c','a','l','c','u','l','u','s' given a sequence simply because it has never been trained on it.

+## Modelling
+(The methods considered in the previous section along with the modelling are implemented in "model_training.ipynb" through the "Modelling/" path)
+A few architectures were considered for this problem.
+Ultimately however, most of the training time was spent on the basic model.
+#### Basic Model Architecture
+- LSTM
+- Droput: rate=0.2
+- Dense: activation="softmax"
+(loss function for basic model)
+After training the model through 20 million datapoints, the lowest loss the model expereinced was 1.347.

+#### Deeper Model Architecture
+- LSTM
+- Droput: rate=0.2
+- LSTM
+- Droput: rate=0.2
+- Dense: activation="softmax"
+(loss function for Deeper model)